-The following table sets forth (i) our actual capitalization at December 31, 2012, (ii) our capitalization as adjusted to reflect our outstanding repurchase agreement borrowings as of April 17, 2013 and (iii) our capitalization as adjusted to reflect our outstanding repurchase agreement borrowings as of April 17, 2013 and the effects of the sale of our common shares in this offering at an assumed offering price of \$20.00 per share, after deducting the estimated offering expenses which have been paid or are payable by us, and up to 1,050,000 additional common shares that we will issue and sell to our initial investors in a private placement concurrent with this offering at an assumed offering price of \$20.00 per share.
+The following table sets forth (i) our actual capitalization at December 31, 2012, (ii) our capitalization as adjusted to reflect our outstanding repurchase agreement borrowings as of April 17, 2013 and (iii) our capitalization as adjusted to reflect our outstanding repurchase agreement borrowings as of April 17, 2013 and (iii) our capitalization as adjusted to reflect our outstanding repurchase agreement borrowings as of April 17, 2013 and (iii) our capitalization as adjusted to reflect our outstanding repurchase agreement borrowings as of April 17, 2013 and the effects of the sale of our common shares in this offering at the initial public offering price of \$20.00 per share, after deducting the estimated offering expenses which have been paid or are payable by us, and up to 1,050,000 additional common shares that we will issue and sell to our initial investors in a private placement concurrent with this offering at the initial public offering price of \$20.00 per share.
 You should read this table together with "Use of Proceeds" included elsewhere in this prospectus.